What is online therapy?

 How can I find an online therapist?

-If you’re not sure which specialist you would like to talk to, our friendly team of medical secretaries can guide you through some questions to determine which therapist is the best match for your needs.
+If you’re not sure which specialist you would like to talk to, our friendly team of medical secretaries can help.
+They will guide you through some questions to determine which therapist is the best match for your needs.
 We can also help you if you are calling on behalf of a loved one or want to find out how you can help someone close to you.

 If you prefer to browse through our team of therapists online, you can access all of our therapist profiles here: